 - Hospital negligence

 Any of these behaviors might easily cause you or a loved one serious injury and suffering.
 As such, when it is the fault of a doctor or other medical professional, he or she should be held accountable through a medical malpractice lawsuit.

 Talk with a Medical Malpractice Lawyer in McAllen

 Medical malpractice claims allow victims of negligent medical care to get the justice and compensation they often need after being harmed by the negligence of a medical professional.
-If you have been the victim of medical malpractice in McAllen, an attorney from Patino Law Firm can help you explore your legal options.
+If you have been the victim of medical malpractice in McAllen, our McAllen personal injury attorneys can help you explore your legal options.
 Call 956-631-3535 to discuss filing a medical malpractice claim.